-Previously published assessments and literature search conducted for this assessment have identified safety concerns for these vulnerable groups for some Lactobacillus species but L. delbrueckii subsp. bulgaricus can, to date, be considered to be non-pathogenic to vulnerable groups (EFSA, 2007).
+Previously published assessments and literature search conducted for this assessment have not identified safety concerns for these vulnerable groups.

-However, no studies on long-term effects on infants and young children were identified in the literature search.
-As evidence is accruing that the early microbial composition of the neonatal gut is important for the development of the gut microbiota and the immune system of the growing child, it is not possible to exclude that a daily supply of a single particular bacterial strain over a prolonged period of time to an immature gastro-intestinal tract may have long-term, although still unknown, adverse effects on that development.
+However, no data on long-term adverse effects on infants and young children were identified.
+As evidence is accruing that the early microbial composition of the neonatal gut is important for the development of the gut flora and the immune system of the growing child, it is not possible to exclude that a daily supply of a single particular bacterial strain over a prolonged period of time to an immature gastro-intestinal tract may have long-term, although still unknown, adverse effects on that development.